pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

 1) Basic Authentication with API Key and Secret
 2) Token Based Authentication

 The steps to configure both are outlined below to allow you to choose which option you use.
-Note that the token method will require the token issued by Prisma Cloud has a expiration of 1 hour, so it will require frequent refreshing.
+Note that the token method issued by Prisma Cloud has a expiration of 1 hour, so it will require frequent refreshing.

 To obtain your Prisma Compute Console URL and Access Keys and Token.
 See [Access keys](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/authentication/access_keys) in the Palo Alto Networks documentation.

   >**Note** Generated tokens expire after an hour.

-#### Access Key Authentication
+#### Access Key and Secret Authentication

 To create a Prisma secret, follow the instructions in the sections below.